domus123/NailTK/README.md

 <h5> How to save your files in NailTK </h5>

-# When running nailtk you'll have two ways to save your file
+ <p> When running nailtk you'll have  two formats to save  your file :
  <p> *Nailtk file (.ntk)
  <p> *Postcript image

 When saving as ntk file, you can use load function later to keep working from where you stop.
-When saving in postcript, you have a image.
+When saving in postscript, you will have a image.

 To save, just click in the save button on the top of the screen, it will open a new window.
-You can enter the file name, we will do the extension for you.
+Then you can enter the file name, we will do the extension for you.

 ex: input -> dflt
     output-file -> dflt.ntk